Funding Report

 In the February 2025 announcement, the European Innovation Council stated that 71 companies were selected out of 1,211 submitted proposals.
 That is a success rate of about 5.9%.

-This is important because many founders still speak about these programmes as if the main challenge were writing a stronger application.
-In reality the challenge is much deeper.
+This matters because many founders still speak about these programmes as if the main challenge were simply writing a stronger application.
+In reality, the challenge is deeper.
 A proposal must be exceptional for that exact instrument, in that exact cycle, against that exact field of competitors.

 Outside Europe, the Picture Is Not Kinder